MJLee25/LEZ-spatial-did-korea/README.md

     - `g_cs`: First-treatment-year variable used for the *Callaway–Sant'Anna group-time DID analysis*.
 It corresponds to `g`, with never-treated units recoded to `0`.
     - `did`: Time-varying LEZ treatment indicator.
 Equals 0 before a unit's first treatment year and 1 from the treatment year onward; it remains 0 for never-treated units.
     - `Wdid`: Spatially lagged LEZ treatment exposure, calculated from the contemporaneous `did` values of neighboring si-gun-gu units using a row-standardized spatial weight matrix.
 Under the baseline specification, the spatial weights are based on five nearest neighbors (kNN, k = 5).

 The final analysis sample consists of 247 si-gun-gu units observed annually from 2014 to 2024, excluding Ongjin-gun and Ulleung-gun.
-The analysis scripts require two input files:
+The analysis scripts require two input files

 - `dat.xlsx`: the processed si-gun-gu-year panel containing outcomes, treatment variables, and covariates.
 - `korea.geojson`: the si-gun-gu administrative boundary file used for spatial operations and construction of spatial weight matrices.

+The numeric panel identifier (`id`) was constructed from the si-gun-gu administrative code.
+Unique administrative codes were sorted in ascending order and assigned sequential integer IDs.
+The resulting identifier is constant for each si-gun-gu across all years and is used as the panel index in the DID and spatial panel models.

 Due to licensing and data-sharing restrictions, these input datasets are **not** included in this repository.
 Users should obtain the original data from the corresponding public agencies before running the replication code.